ZhouMengjie/2-5DMap-Dataset/README.md

 ```

 #### Data Processing Pipeline
-Step 1.
-Obtain the meta data (.osm file) from the [OpenStreetMap](https://www.openstreetmap.org "OpenStreetMap")
+****Step 1.
+Obtain the metadata from the [OpenStreetMap](https://www.openstreetmap.org "OpenStreetMap")

 ```
 python osm_loarder.py --dataroot 'datasets' --city 'manhattan'
 ```
-- We have set the bounding box [minlon, minlat, maxlon, maxlat] for Manhattan and Pittsburgh, you can automatically get their .osm files.
+- We've set the bounding box for Manhattan and Pittsburgh, allowing you to automatically obtain their .osm files.
-- If the network connection is not stable, you can also choose to manually download the required files from the official OSM website.
+- If your network connection is unstable, you can manually download the required files from the official OSM website.
-- The data will be stored following this directory structure: \datasets\manhattan\manhattan.osm
+- The data will be stored in the following directory structure: \datasets\manhattan\manhattan.osm

 Step 2.
 Get the 2.5D models of each semantic categroy represented in mesh structure
 - Preparation: install the [Blender 3.1.0](https://www.blender.org "Blender 3.1.0") and [blender-osm addon](https://github.com/vvoovv/blender-osm/wiki/Documentation "blender-osm addon").